-Once you choose the articles that you want to remove, the simplest option is to delete them and have their URLs deliver a 404 HTTP response.
-404s are not necessarily something bad; in fact, you can even use 404 error pages in your favor.
-So people reaching your old, deleted content’s URL can still find value by you leading them to newer, more relevant content (or even a funny meme).
+Once you choose the pages you want to remove, the simplest option is to delete them and have their URLs deliver a 404 HTTP response.
+404s are not necessarily bad; in fact, you can even use 404 error pages as an advantage for your SEO strategy.
+When people reach the URL for your old deleted content, they can still find value if it leads them to newer, more relevant content.

-A good alternative to use, for example, if the content is unsalvaged and you want to completely replace it with a newer, more relevant version.
-Google can pass most (although not all) of the SEO juice from the content you’re redirecting to the new one.
+This is a good alternative if the content is unsalvageable and you want to completely replace it with a newer, more relevant version.
+Google can pass most (although not all) of the SEO information from the original content you’re redirecting to the new update.

 Option C: 410 Gone

-This option is recommended if you want search engines to know that such content is gone and not moved or redirected.
-Typically, this happens in extreme cases like for example, if your site was hacked and had spammy pages added to it; and you don’t want to make sure Google knows you have nothing to do with it.
+This option is recommended if you want search engines to recognize that your content is gone and not moved or redirected.
+Typically, this only happens in extreme cases, such as if your site was hacked and you want to make sure your brand is not associated with spam-related content.